gencos63/hello_world/README.md

 # hello_world
-just to lear how to use it
+just to learn how to use it